Every marketer depends on data to drive decisions, but what if the data you rely on is flawed?

 Common Mistakes to Avoid

-- Skipping Cross-Environment Testing: Auditing only the live site could be a mistake.
+• Skipping Cross-Environment Testing: Auditing only the live site could be a mistake.
 GA4 configurations often differ across dev, staging, and production environments.
-If tracking is perfect on the live site but broken in QA, future releases might reintroduce bugs.
+If your tracking is perfect in the live environment but broken in QA, the future release might reintroduce bugs.

 When a tool makes sense: